I am having some therapy services for an extended period of time. How does the billing process work in this circumstance?

 We will post the appropriate adjustment based on our contractual agreement.
-If the amount we bill you does not match the amount shown on the Explanation of Benefits (EOB) from your health plan company, please call us at the number on your bill.
+If the amount we bill you does not match the amount shown on the Explanation of Benefits (EOB) from your health insurance company, please call us at the number on your bill.
 We will work with you and your health plan company to resolve the difference.
 In some cases, companies take discounts for which there is no contractual agreement.
 In these cases, we must look to you for payment or resolution with your health plan.

 How long will it take my health plan to pay their portion of the bill?